gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

   minimal set of leaf functionality in the runtime by trampolining from the default implementation to a runtime c++ implementation using unsafe code.
-IRGen should only generate the necessary type metadata to ensure that the relevant builtin Conformance only defines type metadata required to conform to `MutableCollection` and `RangeReplaceableCollection` and otherwise delegate to the stdlib's default protocol conformance implementation.
+IRGen should only generate the necessary type metadata to ensure that the relevant builtin Conformance defines the type metadata required to conform to `MutableCollection` and `RangeReplaceableCollection` (example: defining the Element associated type) and otherwise delegate to the stdlib's default protocol conformance implementation.
+This is safe since we know that all T that conform to `HomogeneousTuple` are guaranteed to be a homogeneous tuple.

 The reason why we believe this is a superior approach is that the implementation is more maintainable and platform independent.
 Also it becomes easy to declare